KoNit-K/red_teaming_agv/README.md

 export HUB_URL=wss://hub.naptha.ai/rpc
 ```

 Your local testing environment is now ready to use!
+Run with the command below.

 ```sh